-To foster, in general and in a transversal way, all those values and attitudes inherent in scientific activity will be aroused and promoted in the student.
 To master the basic scientific terminology as well as the handling of units and their conversions.

 To homogenize the knowledge of Physics of the class, while providing them with the minimum base of physics that every technician must have.

 To know the data analysis software to elaborate professional presentations of your experimental results.